Summer Plum + Anise Hyssop Cobbler

 Note: The information on this site has not been evaluated by the Food and Drug Administration, and is for educational, historical, and research purposes, and is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this site should not be used as medical advice.
-If you have a medical concern please seek out a qualified health care professional, and always consult your physician before adding herbal supplements into your diet, especially if you are pregnant, nursing, or on medication.
+If you have a medical concern please seek out a qualified healthcare professional, and always consult your physician before adding herbal supplements into your diet, especially if you are pregnant, nursing, or on medication.

-East Bay Herbals does not promote wild-crafting for your medicinal plant needs.of, and should be left alone for mother nature to care for.
-We encourage you to either purchase your plants from a trusted herb retailer (we love The Sonoma County Herb Exchange), from your local farmer's market, or to experiment with growing your own.
+East Bay Herbals does not promote wildcrafting for your medicinal plant needs. and believes that wild native plants should be left alone for mother nature to care for.
+We encourage you to either purchase your plants from a trusted herb retailer (we love The Sonoma County Herb Exchange), from your local farmer's market or to experiment with growing your own.
 Many medicinal plant seeds can be found at your local nursery or purchased online from the wonderful seed savers at Strictly Medicinal Seeds.